Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Methodology

-In order to benchmark the above method, the more conventional LSCE and SSI-CVA methods are used, and the results are compared to iLF.
-Furthermore, traditional vibration-based damage assessment, quantification, and localisation comparing $\omega_n$ and $\bm{\phi}_n$ is used to validate the MTMAC as a damage index.
+{To benchmark this method, the conventional LSCE and SSI-CVA techniques are employed, and their results are compared with those obtained using the iLF.
+In addition, a traditional vibration-based damage assessment, quantification, and localisation approach, based on comparing $\omega_n$ and $\bm{\phi}_n$, is applied to further validate the MTMAC as a damage index.}